NIDVELIR435/notification_bot/readme.md

 - **📢 Discord Server Monitoring**: Tracks new member joins with detailed information
 - **🎤 Voice Channel Activity**: Monitors and tracks voice channel usage with time statistics
-- **🏆 PSN Achievement Notifications**: Automatically checks for new PlayStation trophies and sends notifications
-- **🤖 Telegram Commands**: Interactive commands for server information and voice activity
 - **⏰ Smart Ignore System**: Prevents notification spam with configurable cooldown periods
-- **📊 Voice Activity Tracking**: Comprehensive voice time tracking and statistics
-- **🗄️ SQLite Database**: Tracks sent achievements to prevent duplicate notifications
-- **⏱️ Scheduled Jobs**: Configurable interval-based achievement checking
 - **🛡️ Type Safety**: Full TypeScript implementation with proper error handling
 - **📝 Comprehensive Documentation**: Well-documented code with JSDoc comments

-## 🎮 Telegram Commands

-- `/help` - Display all available commands
-- `/voicesummary` - Display voice activity summary for all users
-- `/trophies user1 game` - See user earned trophies for a game
-- `/compare user1 user2 game` - See differences in earned trophies for a game between users.

-## 🏆 PSN Achievement Notifications

-The bot can monitor PlayStation Network accounts for new trophies and send notifications to a Telegram chat.

-### Features:
-- **Automatic Checking**: Periodically checks for new trophies for configured PSN users.
-- **Real-time Notifications**: Sends a message to Telegram as soon as a new trophy is earned today.
-- **Duplicate Prevention**: Uses an SQLite database to keep track of achievements that have already been sent, preventing repeat notifications.
-- **Configurable**: You can set the interval for checking achievements and which PSN accounts to monitor via environment variables.
-You can also configure which trophy types to track (bronze, silver, gold, platinum).
-- **Detailed Information**: The notification message includes:
-    - Trophy type (with an emoji)
-    - Player's username
-    - Game title
-    - Trophy name and description
-    - Rarity and earned percentage
-    - Exact time the trophy was earned.

 ## 📋 Prerequisites